Matthew Lukin Smawfield

 Global Time Echoes: Empirical Validation of the Temporal Equivalence Principle

-Comprehensive synthesis testing general relativity's assumption of global time integrability.
-Seven independent signatures—including orbital coupling, CMB alignment, spatial anisotropy, planetary event responses, and nutation couplings—converge with combined significance p ≈ 2×10⁻²⁷ (>10σ).
-The network's selectivity profile—sensitive to velocity-dependent dynamics while blind to GM/r² scaling—characterizes it as an inertial interferometer.
-Specifies explicit falsification criteria for each tier of claims.
+Comprehensive synthesis testing GR's foundational assumption of global time integrability.
+Seven independent signatures—orbital coupling, CMB alignment, spatial anisotropy, planetary event responses, and nutation couplings—converge at combined significance p ≈ 2×10⁻²⁷ (>10σ).
+The network's distinctive selectivity profile (sensitive to velocity-dependent dynamics, blind to GM/r² scaling) characterizes it as an inertial interferometer.

 Universal Critical Density